 Q. How heavy is your machine?

 We use several machines to get the job done, our biggest machine is a 765 pound planetary grinder.
 We can add another 80 pounds when needed.
 The smallest machine we use is 200 pounds.
 That machine is used for edging.
 The weight of a floor grinder does matter.
 A heavy machine can help flatten and refine the floor.
 The more you can flatten and refine the floor, the more durable and higher shine is produced.
 A marble floor machine can not truly polish a floor.
 It can produce a shine or what we call a topical polish.
 But it wont last.
-You may have also read online about polishing with a buffing pad that diamonds impregnated in the pad.
+You may have also read online about polishing with a buffing pad that has diamonds impregnated in the pad.
 This is will also only produce a sheen that is not as durable.
-Topical polishing does have a place in the industry where budget is a concern.
+Topical polishing does have a place in the industry where budget and time is a concern.
 Are you being quoted a price for grinding and polishing when the contractor is only going to topically polish the floor?
 Add a sealer and call it a day?
 We usually consider this a cleaning, not polishing.
 Our system for topical polishing involves using the same type of diamonds we use on our larger machines.
 It also allows us to deep clean concrete and terrazzo removing a small amount of surface materiel for cleaning, sealing and dust proofing concrete.

 Q. Do you you run wet or dry